b1805/star_customizer/README.md

 ## Features

-- **Interactive Controls:** Modify the number of triangles, light rays, speed, and colors.
+- **Interactive Controls:** Modify the number of triangles, light rays, speed, precision, thickness, version and colors.
 - **Real-time Animation:** Start and stop the animation at any time.
 - **Photon Counter:** Displays the number of active photons in the simulation.
 - **Recording Functionality:** Record the animation and download the video.